Currency: GBP

 Windlass manufacturers calculate how powerful an electric motor you require in quite different ways.

-Lewmar recommends the windlass maximum pulling power to be greater than 4 x the total ground tackle weight, i.e. 4 x the weight of your anchor, chain and warp.
+Lewmar recommends that the windlass maximum pulling power be greater than four times the total ground tackle weight, i.e. four times the weight of your anchor, chain and warp.

 Maxwell recommends that the windlass minimum pulling power be 3 x the total ground tackle weight, i.e. 3 x the weight of your anchor, chain and warp).

-Lofrans recommend that the total ground tackle weight should be 25% less than the specified working load limit of the windlass.
+Lofrans recommends that the total ground tackle weight plus 10% should be no greater than the specified working load limit of the windlass.

 All three windlass manufacturers publish boat length guidelines for each model based on average displacement.